-Notes: The table reports local linear estimates of the regression coefficient $\tau{RD}$ in model (1) based on the biascorrection procedure described in Calonico et al. (2014).
+Notes: The table reports local linear estimates of the regression coefficient τ{RD} in model (3) based on the bias-correction procedure described in Calonico et al. (2014).
 The data are taken from two waves of the CIS.
-The dependent variables are indicator variables equal to one if a firm reports to have (1) implemented a change to its corporate structure, (2) adopted new advanced management techniques, (3) implemented changes in the organizational structure, or (4) changed its marketing practices.
+The dependent variables are indicator variables equal to one if a firm reports to have (1) implemented a change to its corporate strategy, (2) adopted new advanced management techniques, (3) implemented changes in the organizational structure, or (4) changed its marketing practices.
 Panel A reports results for the series of questions covering the period 2002-2004 while panel B covers the period 2006-2008.
 The optimal bandwidth is determined according to Calonico et al. (2014) and the data are aggregated to the optimal firm-size bin level.
-Robust standard errors based on Calonico et al. (2014) are reported in parentheses below each coefficient and significance levels are indicated by \ p < 0.1, \\ p < 0.05, and \\\ p < 0.01.
+Robust standard errors based on Calonico et al. (2014) are reported in parentheses below each coefficient and significance levels are indicated by p < 0.1, p < 0.05, and p < 0.01.